 If necessary, Apple Watch will regulate its internal temperature.
 There are several things you might notice if this happens:

-- Charging times might increase, or charging might stop
+- Charging times might increase, or charging might stop.

-- The display might dim
+- The display might dim.

-- Data transfers could pause or slow down
+- Data transfers could pause or slow down.

-- Apps might close
+- Apps might close.

-If your Apple Watch experiences above-normal temperatures:
+If your Apple Watch experiences above-normal temperatures, it displays only a red thermometer and the time.

 - Move your Apple Watch to a cooler place and let it cool down before putting it back on or continuing to charge it.
+When your watch cools down, it automatically turns back on.

 Handle your Apple Watch and its accessories safely